ruby0x1/openfl-simple-particles/README.md

     start_color = new Color( 1,1,1,1 );
     end_color = new Color( 0,0,0,0 );

-// The random values are "delta" based,
-// if start is 32 and random is 32, it will be between 32 and 64
+-The random values are "delta" based, if start is 32 and random is 32, it will be between 32 and 64

     rotation_random = 360.0;
     end_rotation_random = 360.0;